 - TD contact number: 1-866-389-8888

-Because of the Northwest Territories’ high electricity rates, 50% solar rebate, and decent sunlight levels – we rank NWT as being the #6 best province in the country for switching to solar power.
+Because of the Northwest Territories’ high electricity rates, 50% solar rebate, and decent sunlight levels – we rank NWT as being the #5 best province/territory in the country for switching to solar power.

 Ready to get started?